Geotrend-research/business-relation-dataset/README.md

 A part of this dataset can be used for research purposes.
 Commercial use is not allowed as well as third party distribution.

 To have access to the dataset, please fill this [form](https://docs.google.com/forms/d/1uR4kude36XSRqrEgg_YafD4lsoJ3HjfY3I0JrimLRTQ).
-For further information, please refer to amin@geotrend.fr
+For further information, please refer to hadjer@geotrend.fr